 Furthermore, Gatsby's desire for control extends beyond his reputation and adoration for Daisy Buchanan.
-In his most famous quote, Gatsby turns to the novel's narrator, Nick Carraway, and says, White "Can't change the past?
-Why of course you can!
-Acratsby's hope is admirable, but this quote shows how poisonous his deception has become.
-He was so successful in destroying James Gatz and creating Jay Gatsby that he how believes he can control everything, even time.

-He sees deception as protection.
-No one can hurt him if they don't know who he is, and if they are knows his true identity he can control exactly what people think.
+In his most famous quote, Gatsby turns to the novel's narrator, Nick Carraway, and says, there "Can't change the past?
+Why of course you can! " (Gats by's hope is admirable, but this quote shows how his deception has become.
+He was so successful destroying James Gatz and creating Jay Gatsby that he now believes he can control everything, even time; He sees deception as protection.
+No one can burt him if they don't know who he is, and if there đ KNOWS his true identity he can control exactly what people think .

-This mentality and desire for self-preservation in a society constantly trying to put people down leads to Gatsby's "God-especomplex".
-He has the Illusion that all of his deceptions over the years have made him seems to seems to with him.
-His parties are the most lavish, his home the largest, his car the fastest.
-He is what every man in Mrs 1920s America wants to become i he is the literal embodiment of the American Dream.
+This mentality and desire for self-preservation in a society constantly trying to put people down leads to Gatsby's God expromplex.
+He has the illusion that all of his deceptions over the years have made him seems to untouchable, and everyone A agrees with him.
+His parties are the most lavish, his home the largest, his car the Pastest.
+He is what every man in and More 1920s America wants to become the is the literal embodiment of the American Dream.
 Through Gatsby, Fitzgerald shows the corruption and decline of the American Dream.
-Yes, Jay Gatsby started from the bottom and ended up at the but 1 was built upon mountains of lies and his name is false!
+Yes, Jay Gatsby started from the bottom and ended up at the but A was build upon mountains of lies and his name is false.
 If Gatsby is deceptions.
-Even meant to represent the American Bream, the reader assume that the American Dream had become corrupt; that it could only be achieved through illegal, "back-door" deals and lies.
+Even meant to represent the American Bream, the reader assume that the American Dream had become can corrupt; that it could only be achieved through illegal, "back-door deals and lies.
 The American Dream through Gatsby is built upon deception and, sooner or later, the truth the must rise to the top.
-The Great and Mysterious Jay Gatsby is no more than a figurehead.
-He represents all that is great and wonderful about the American Dream while hiding all of the lies and deception of its foundation behind a glistening curtain of champagne and swimming pools jazz music.
-Gatsby's deception about who he how he earned his wealth extends far truly is and self and connects to the deception decline of the American Dream as a whole.
-From the truth, be it for his own